artemartem488/pixel-coloring/README.md

 ![OPEN IN TERMINAL](img/openincmd.png)

-3. Type pip install shapely and wait for the download to complete

-4. Type in the terminal python main.py
+3. Type in the terminal python main.py